Rupert Klein, Jobst Heitzig, Markus Brill

 Sarah Hiller (FU)

-Motivated by the needs of climate change research, this project aims to formalize notions from moral philosophy related to individual and collective, ex-ante and ex-post responsibility in dynamic situations with many agents, complex interaction structures, and different forms of uncertainty.
+Motivated by the needs of climate change research, this project aims to formalize the concept of moral responsibility, both backward- and forward-looking, in interactive multi-agent decision scenarios with various levels of uncertainty.

 The project’s goals are to

-Assessment of the degree of ex-post responsibility in an example situation discussed in the moral philosophy literature.
+Assessment of the degree of backwards-looking responsibility in an example situation discussed in the moral philosophy literature.
 A robber (1) has stabbed a victim, knowing that a doctor (2) would administer either a negligent or a regular treatment, leading to different probabilities of survival (★).
-In one variant of the responsibility measure, the robber is assigned 50% “counterfactual ex-post” responsibility for the victim’s possible death, which is the difference between the worst-case probability of death in the two branches of the extensive-form tree that the robber could choose from.
-This is even though the victim lived (a case of moral luck for the robber) and even though the doctor actually chose the regular treatment (which the robber was not allowed to count on however).
+Actually, the doctor chooses the regular treatment and the victim lives.
+In one variant of the responsibility measure, the robber is assigned 50% “counterfactual” responsibility for the victim’s possible death.
+This is the largest difference in the probability of death arising from the robber’s action, compared in all possible scenarios.
+We argue that the robber was not allowed to count on the doctor’s treatment, as this constitutes a case of ‘moral luck’.
 Other variants come to different assessments since they treat the unquantifiable uncertainty of what the doctor would do in a different way.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)